Bi-Weekly Mortgage Payment Programs: Will You Pay Your Mortgage Faster?

 Is it worth it to sign up for a program committing you to one extra payment per year on your mortgage?
 Or, is it cheaper to refinance into a loan with low costs?

 Understanding your options is the first way to make sure you're making a good choice.
-Read more about bi-weekly mortgages below.Click to see today's rates (Sep 20th, 2017)
+Read more about bi-weekly mortgages below.Verify your new rate (Nov 23rd, 2017)

 The typical mortgage asks for one payment per month, which equals 12 payments per year.
 With a 30-year fixed rate mortgage, therefore, 360 payments are required to pay the loan in full.